10 ways to download and read books online for free

 What do I need to know before I download and read?

 Reading a book online is easy, but downloading a book depends on what device you want to read it on.
-Apple users can install Apple Books (also known as iBooks) on their iPad, iPod Touch ($235 at Walmart) or iPhone ($1,000 at Amazon).
+Apple users can install Apple Books (also known as iBooks) on their iPad, iPod Touch ($180 at Amazon) or iPhone ($1,000 at Amazon).
 Android users can check out Google Play Books.
-On both these apps, you can find cheap and free e-books by searching "free."
+On both these apps, you can find cheap and free e-books.

 Here are a few common formats you'll see as you explore and download your free books:

-Note: Editor's Note: This story was originally published on April 8, 2019.